petrofizkulture/DSi-GPTX-FW/README.md

 ## Requirements

 Before getting started, ensure you have the following:
-- A Nintendo DSi console.
+- A Nintendo DSi console/emulator.
 - TWLM++ installed and configured.
-- An SD card with sufficient storage space.
+- A Virtual (optional) SD card with sufficient storage space.